 In view of the residual red cells still present in the final component granulocytes need to be ABO and RhD compatible with the recipient.
 If the recipient is eligible for electronic issue, crossmatching is not required.
-If not eligible for electronic issue for technical reasons in the absence of an antibody specificity, granulocytes should be crossmatched against recipient plasma by IAT technique (British Committee for Standards in Haematology, 2004).
+If not eligible for electronic issue for technical reasons in the absence of an antibody specificity, granulocytes should be crossmatched against recipient plasma by immediate spin, for ABO compatibility (Massey et al, 2016).